 On this page, we’ve outlined the necessary measures for our return to sailing, in line with current guidance.
 Unless otherwise stated these protocols currently apply to all voyages on sale, however as the world evolves so may our policies and procedures.
 Rest assured we will continue to work with the government and scientific advisors to continually review our protocols so you can have an enjoyable and relaxing holiday.

 Our assurance to you.

 Our new protocols.As we return to sea, we’re combining over 180 years’ experience with the expertise of foremost accredited scientists, medical professionals and government advisors to deliver the signature Cunard holiday you expect.
-All guests and crew will be required to follow enhanced health and well-being measures to protect everyone on board.
-These have been developed with guidance from our global medical and public health experts and scientists and in close coordination with UK government agencies.
+We've developed enhanced health and well-being measures to protect everyone on board, which all guests and crew will be required to follow.

-For years, we have had in place many of the protocols now considered advisable for other social gathering venues, such as hand-sanitising stations and rigorous cleaning and disinfecting procedures.
-For years, we have also gone beyond those protocols by asking guests to complete a health declaration form and having a comprehensive medical facility on board each ship providing 24/7 medical care and treatment and this will, of course, continue across the fleet.
+For a long time we have had in place many of the protocols now being observed by other social gathering venues on our ships, such as hand-sanitising stations and rigorous cleaning procedures.
+We've also gone beyond those protocols by asking guests to complete a Health Declaration form and having a comprehensive medical facility on board each ship providing 24/7 medical care and treatment; this will, of course, continue across the fleet.

 Working with Bureau Veritas.

 In line with Chamber of Shipping guidance, our ships have achieved external validation of their health and well-being protocols from Bureau Veritas (BV), a world leader in testing, inspection and certification, to help ensure a safe return to service for guests and crew alike.